Final Model Year

 The range-topping Premium Group adds the turbocharged four-cylinder (and its attendant chassis and steering tweaks) in addition to aluminum pedals, dual exhaust outlets and a decklid spoiler.

 Stand-alone options include a sunroof and navigation system.
+There's also a new Appearance Package that brings a spoiler and a silver/bright chrome grille.

 All Verano models come equipped with an impressive 10 airbags, including dual front, front knee, front side, rear side and full-length side curtain airbags.
 Also included are traction and stability control systems and a tire-pressure monitoring system.